chandra1sekar/data-engineering/03-Welcome-to-the-Queryside/sync-slides.md

   and select project if asked

 ::: notes
-- The `gcloud` and `bq` cli tools are already installed in the `midsw205/base` docker image
-- `gcloud init` will print an oauth link that needs to be copied over to a browser
+`gcloud init` will print an oauth link that needs to be copied over to a browser
 :::

 ##